 Bikram Yoga’s Longevity

 As of this writing, Bikram is still teaching.
 The longevity of his career is indicative not just of the benefits of yoga practice but of modern life spans.
+Yoga is an important part of many, many people’s spiritual journey.
 And yogic practice is one athletic endeavor which invites practice well into what we used to call “retirement years.”
 One original Bikram yoga devotee at the Beverly Hills studio was 85, according to Benjamin Lorr’s book Hell Bent.
 I have no doubt that what we now call hot yoga but was originally Bikram Yoga, is bound to be part of yoga’s future for a while.
 Principles, as they say, above personalities.
 What works, works.

 Pingback: Best Towel for Hot Yoga 2023? -